AlfieKunz/Chess-Game-AI/README.md

 ✅ Drag & drop, and click & move functionality for pieces.
 ✅ Allows for inputting of positions (FEN) or moves in the current position (PGN move, full Lichess game, etc), dynamically choosing between them, and heavily robust validation & parsing (eg: estimating missing data).
 Invalid inputs flagged as such, with descriptive error messages.
 ✅ Board highlights for legal-move highlighting, previous moves, and check highlighting.
-✅ Piece animations (move making) and board animations (morphing between positionsL uses bespoke greedy neighbour matching algorithm).
+✅ Piece animations (move making) and board animations (morphing between positions: uses bespoke greedy neighbour matching algorithm).
 ✅ Ability to flip the board for each player's perspective (+ auto-flipping support).
 ✅ Colourful, intuitive board GUI that adapts dramatically to each game mode.
 Displays extra information such as live search timings (with the updating AI current move info).
 ✅ Animated boot sequence on the main menu.
 ✅ In-depth, interactable settings form, for controls such as board colour scheme, piece animation speed, toggling highlights, fixed-depth AI searching, 'blindfold' mode, touch-move, etc. Settings persist across sessions, with robust fallback support.
-✅ Full range of sounds for each move, startup, training mode responces, and game termination.
+✅ Full range of sounds for each move, startup, training mode responses, and game termination.
 ✅ Credits panel, displaying persisted lifetime AI statistics.